jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

         next-hop-self
       commit
     ```
   Next we add VRF *carrots* in BGP and enable SRv6 to each address family with the command *`segment-routing srv6`*.
-In addition we will tie the vrf to the SRv6 locator *`MyLocator`*.
+In addition we will tie the VRF to the SRv6 locator *`MyLocator`*.

   Last on xrd01 we will redistribute connected routes using the command *`redistribute connected`*.